-The Ocean Panel commissioned the Towards a Sustainable Ocean Economy Report to provide a fresh narrative on why and how to achieve a truly sustainable ocean economy.
-This report will integrate the diverse information and ideas that have emerged during the deliberations of the Ocean Panel and build on the latest research, analysis and debates from around the world—including the insights from 16 Blue Papers and The Ocean as a Solution for Climate Change Report, all commissioned by the Ocean Panel.
-The report will synthesize this information and identify options for the Ocean Panel’s consideration in its action agenda.
+The Ocean Panel commissioned the Towards a Sustainable Ocean Economy report to provide a fresh narrative on why and how to achieve a truly sustainable ocean economy.
+This report will integrate the diverse information and ideas that have emerged during the deliberations of the Ocean Panel and build on the latest research, analysis and debates from around the world—including the insights from 16 Blue Papers and various Special Reports on the ocean as a solution to climate change, the benefits and costs of investing in a sustainable ocean economy, and COVID-19 impacts and opportunities for a blue recovery. .
+Commissioned by the Ocean Panel, all offer a synthesis of knowledge, new thinking and perspectives, and opportunities for action.
+This body of work is informing the new narrative in this report.
+Together, they serve as inputs to the Ocean Panel’s deliberations for its forthcoming action agenda.

 Here’s what readers can expect from this report: